ninest/NSR/src/content/articles/basic-military-training.md

 - Your sergeants are real people too: If they're shouting at you, remember that they've been trained to do so.
 They are most likely NSFs waiting to ORD too.
 - DO NOT SIGN ON THE LINES

+#### Garters and boots
+Check [this video from NCC](https://www.youtube.com/watch?v=DaIvfD0eUJA) to learn how to tie your boot laces.
+I only recommend tying them this way if you're doing physical activity, route marching, or going outfiel.
+Otherwise stuffing them behind your garters is enough.

 ### How to be a good Platoon IC (for Blur Sotongs)

 1. The different types of reporting strengths are